 About President M. David Rudd

-Student success and research growth have been critical goals during his tenure in Memphis, with record-breaking improvements in student retention and graduation rates, coupled with significant growth in research expenditures.
-He spearheaded efforts to create a new division of Student Success, developed the University’s first integrated recruitment, enrollment, retention and graduation plan, created a one-stop admissions center, developed targeted degree pathways for all majors, implemented an Academic Coaching for Excellence initiative, offered need-based funding for the first time in UofM history, expanded the availability of scholarship opportunities for students, made major advances in research infrastructure and related productivity, and lead the effort to contain the growing costs of higher education.
+Student success and research growth have been critical goals during his tenure in Memphis, leading to record-breaking improvements in student retention and graduation rates, coupled with significant growth in research expenditures.
+He spearheaded efforts to create a new division of Student Success; developed the University’s first integrated enrollment, retention and graduation plan; created a one-stop admissions center; launched UofM Global, developed targeted degree pathways for all majors; implemented an Academic Coaching for Excellence initiative; offered need-based funding for the first time in UofM history; expanded the availability of scholarship opportunities for students; made major advances in research infrastructure and related productivity; and led the effort to contain the growing costs of higher education.
 These efforts resulted in the University of Memphis being ranked as a top-tier public university by U.S. News & World Report for the first time in its history.
 The University of Memphis became the first institution of higher learning nationally to partner with Folds of Honor to support higher education for spouses and children of America’s fallen and disabled service members.
 In May 2019, he testified before the U.S. House Committee on Education and Finance on several of the UofM initiatives targeting vulnerable students.

 He has made a strong commitment to containing higher education costs and lowering student debt, holding tuition flat during his first year, the first such move in more than three decades at the UofM.
 For the fourth time in seven years, the UofM had no tuition increase.
 The University of Memphis has led the State of Tennessee in higher education cost-containment over the past seven years, with an average tuition increase of only 1.5%.